infinum/ios-handbook/Basics/Coding style.md

 ## Naming

-* Names should be written in CamelCase.
+* Names should be written in lower camel case.
 * __Be mindful about grammar!__
 * Names should be meaningful and compact.